barumau/pandunia/eng/109_jumlabina.md

          vo  jun  man   le  suge marce  a   la  dai dau      ya. that young man did fast walk   on  the big road     yes 'That young man walked fast on the big road.'

+### Marking boundaries between constituents

+Clause constituents can consist of more than one word.
+Subject and object can be noun phrases that consist of many words, and there can be a series of verbs (i.e. a serial verb) instead of a single verb.
+In such cases the boundaries between the clause constituents can become doubtful.

+**xiu baku meme vol xuru yam hau seng cau.**
+– Little white sheep want to start to eat good fresh grass.

+Boundaries between sentence elements can be marked with little words.
+Determiners, like
+**un**
+'a, one',
+**ye**
+'this or these',
+**vo**
+'that or those over there',
+**la**
+'that or those', and
+**yo**
+'some',
+help to indicate where noun phrases begin.

+**la xiu baku meme *ya* vol xuru yam *la* hau seng cau.**
+– The little white sheep want to start to eat that good fresh grass.

 ## Clause types